Questions That Always Puzzle People

 Where do you sleep?

 In a bed.
-My success rate of finding hosts, or a person who is willing to assist in some way, for example, putting me up at a hospitality establishment, is almost 100%.
+My success rate of finding hosts, or a person who is willing to put me up somewhere, is almost 100%.
 From place to place and country to country the conditions of the accommodation vary.
 But, for the most part, I am comfortable enough.

 Are you not afraid of travelling alone?